nicole-dwenger/cdsvisual-imagesearch/README.md

 The following output will be saved in a directory called `/out`:

 - *{target_img}_hist.csv:*\
-  .csv file with filenames and chi-square distances of all images to the target image
+  CSV file with filenames and chi-square distances of all images to the target image

 - *{target_img}_hist_top3.png:*\
   image with target image and top3 closest images